Mandan took one more step toward a West Region tennis title on Tuesday, and did so convincingly.

 Century's Lembke and Scout Wheeler took the opening set at No. 2, but Allan and Ulrich rallied to win the final two, 6-1, 6-3.

 Mandan's final two matches are on the road, including a marquee tilt against Dickinson on Saturday.
 The Midgets are 5-1 in the West.
-The Braves are in Williston to face the Coyotes on Friday.
+The Braves are in Williston to face the Coyotes today.